cobungra/cpocket-Chirp-Uploader-OLED/README.md

 - Raspberry Pi zero or other with the "pocket" GPIO daughterboard (see below)
 - Chirp radio software installed (includes chirpc the CLI)
 - Required cable from the Pi to the selected radio.
-- Customize the code to suit your own radio.
+- Customize the config.py to suit your own radio.
 I tested with a QYT WP12, Baofeng UV5R etc.

 While logged into the pi, `chirpc --list-radios` provides the names. pocket.py uses the radio name to use the correct profile for chirp and expects a subdirectory of that name for that radio's files.

-Adjust lines 27-33 the PROFILES[ ] array in pocket.py for your own names, filenames, radios.
-Adjust lines 104 & 124 to suit the locations of the radio files.
+Adjust config.py PROFILES[ ] array in pocket.py for your own names, filenames, radios.
+Adjust config.py mmaproot to suit the locations of the radio files.

 ## In Use:

 pocket.py: Three buttons
-- Button 1: Select one of the named images (e.g. Green/Yellow/Blue/Red/Pink/Cyan/Purple)
+- Button 1: Select one of the profile names (e.g. NSWJan23, VicDec12...)
-- Button 2: Upload the named image (green.img / yellow.img .. etc)
+- Button 2: Uploads the selected named image (NSW_Q6.img, VIC_Q7.img...)
-- Button 3: Downloads the current image from the radio and saves on the Pi as download[n].img in increasing numbers in the radio folder configured in `--mmap` (104,124) path to avoid overwriting existing files.
+- Button 3: Downloads the current image from the radio and saves on the Pi as download[n].img in increasing numbers in the radio folder configured {mmaproot}/{radioname} path to avoid overwriting existing files.

 Stop = Shutdown: Hold Button 3 for two seconds and release.
 (Pi will shutdown)